 - An emotional outburst resulting in aggressive behavior.

 Safety must be the top priority.
 Behaviors can escalate to a level considered “out of control” very quickly.
 It is most important to know that calling 911 must be done to protect individuals from themselves and to protect those near them who may be harmed.
 This may feel like a drastic action, however, it is absolutely necessary to ensure safety.
-You may worry the individual with ASD will be traumatized by the experience, however NOT calling 911 can be far more traumatizing and have much worse consequences.
+You may worry the autistic individual will be traumatized by the experience, however NOT calling 911 can be far more traumatizing and have much worse consequences.
 Someone can truly get hurt if 911 is not called.
 Always err on the side of safety!

 There are actions that a family can take to assist the safety officers in advance of an emergency situation.
 These include: